 >>> math.pow(2, 0.5) 1.4142135623730951

-Here in this article, you learned how can we use different python methods to find out the exponent of a number in Python.
+In this article, we have discussed the different Python methods to find out the exponent of a number.
 The exponent operator

-pow() method are the same and returns the same value whereas the
+methods are the same and return the same value.
+On the other hand, the

 People are also reading: